Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Introduction

 \subsection{Discussion and some implications}

 \paragraph{On the role of early stopping:}

 For polynomially-tailed losses, with a tail decay rate of $x^{-\alpha}$ ($\alpha \geq 1$), our generalization error bounds are optimized when $T=n$, and degrade in quality polynomially-fast with $T$.
-Interestingly, the test performance implied by our upper bounds after $T=n$ steps of GD is strictly better than the performance of the asymptotic direction to which GD converges as $T \to \infty$: while \cite{ji2020regpath} show that the asymptotic margin is in general $\Theta(n^{-\ifrac{1}{(\alpha+1)}})$ (see their Proposition 12), which by standard margin bounds translates to a generalization error bound of $O(n^{-\ifrac{(\alpha-1)}{(\alpha+1)}})$, we obtain a test error bound of $O(n^{-\ifrac{\alpha}{(\alpha+2)}})$, which is always better than the former bound. \footnote{Here we treat both the max-margin $\gamma$ and the decay exponent $\alpha$ as constants.} (E.g., for $\alpha=1$ the asymptotic bound becomes vacuous, while our bound for $T=n$ is $O(n^{-\ifrac13})$.)
+Interestingly, the test performance implied by our upper bounds after $T=n$ steps of GD is strictly better than the performance of the asymptotic direction to which GD converges as $T \to \infty$: while \cite{ji2020regpath} show that the asymptotic margin is in general $\Theta(n^{-\ifrac{1}{(\alpha+1)}})$ (see their Proposition 12), which by standard margin bounds translates to a generalization error bound of $\Theta(n^{-\ifrac{(\alpha-1)}{(\alpha+1)}})$, we obtain a test error bound of $O(n^{-\ifrac{\alpha}{(\alpha+2)}})$, which is always better than the former bound---the best that one can achieve without early stopping. \footnote{For this discussion, we treat both the max-margin $\gamma$ and the decay exponent $\alpha$ as constants; see the bounds in \cref{table:bounds} for the precise dependence on these parameters.} (E.g., for $\alpha=1$ the asymptotic bound becomes vacuous, while our bound for $T=n$ is $O(n^{-\ifrac13})$.)
 This addresses open questions from earlier works (e.g., \cite{ji2020regpath} mention this explicitly) regarding the role of early stopping: we see that with a polynomially-decaying loss, not only that early stopping does not harm test performance, but it can actually strictly improve the latter.

 \paragraph{On the optimality of exponential tails:}